imperialCHEPI/healthgps/README.md

 ### Linux OS

-You may need to install the latest [GCC Compiler](https://gcc.gnu.org) and [Intel TBB](https://github.com/oneapi-src/oneTBB) runtime libraries in your system, the application requires `GCC 11.1` and `TBB 2018` or newer versions to be installed.
+You may need to install the latest [GCC Compiler](https://gcc.gnu.org) in your system, the application requires `GCC 11.1` or newer to be installed.

 1. Download the latest [release](https://github.com/imperialCHEPI/healthgps/releases) *source code* and *binaries* for Linux from the repository.
 2. Unzip both files content into a local directory of your choice (xxx).